kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/elasticsearch.md

 ### template (string, optional) {#elasticsearchoutput-template}

-The template to format the record itsels inside the payload body
+The template to format the record itself inside the payload body

 ### type (*string, optional) {#elasticsearchoutput-type}